dullroar/ten-steps-to-linux-survival/README.md

 cups-browsed      nmbd               sendsigs
 ```

-...then chances are it will respond to a fairly standard set of commands, such as the following samples with `samba`:
+If so, then chances are it will respond to a fairly standard set of commands, such as the following samples with `samba`:

 ``` bash
 ~ # /etc/init.d/samba stop